ncatlab/nlab-content/pages/9/0/7/1/1709/content.md

 +-- {: .num_remark}
 ###### Remark

-Since the associated bundle $P \times_G A$ is in general no longer itself a spectrum, twisted cohomology is not an example of [[generalized (Eilenberg-Steenrod) cohomology|generalized Eilenberg?Steenrod cohomology]].
+Since the associated bundle $P \times_G A$ is in general no longer itself a spectrum, twisted cohomology is not an example of [[generalized (Eilenberg-Steenrod) cohomology|generalized Eilenberg-Steenrod cohomology]].

 To stay within the spectrum point of view, May&#8211;Sigurdsson suggested that twisted cohomology should instead be formalized in terms of _[[parameterized homotopy theory]]_, where one thinks of $P \times_G A$ as a [[parameterized spectrum|parameterized family of spectra]].